matthewwangg/matthewwangg/README.md

 - 🔭 Practicing socket programming and Go through my Go TCP chat server project.
 - 📘 Reading Computer Networking: A Top Down Approach to improve my understanding of networks.
 - 🤔 Working with Let's Technologies on an exciting new Capstone project.
-- 🏫 Making plans regarding graduate school and my future.
+- 🏫 Making plans regarding graduate school.

 ## Languages, Frameworks, and Technologies